 Caseville said they are seeing 2017 average test results at of Trihalomethine at 88 parts per billion.
 Caseville’s 2016 Water Report showed measurements of Trihalomethine ranging from 40 to 100 parts per billion.
 Four tests were conducted in 2016 with an overall average at 74 parts per billion.
 The safety standard is 80 parts per billion.

 We spoke with Troy Hartz, Superintendent of the Caseville Water Plant.
 Caseville’s water supply comes from Saginaw Bay.
 He noted that the measurements in August have the highest level of Trihalomethine due to the warmer water from the lake.
 Hartz noted that the Michigan DEQ informed him that there are other Michigan water systems who draw surface water from lakes who are also experiencing the high Trihalomthine measurements during August testing.

-The Michigan Department of Environmental Quality has been brought in to the Caseville Water Plant to determine the best way to address the problem and comply with the water safety standard.
-Hartz indicated that adjustments may be made of the amount of chlorine applied at Caseville’s pumping station to address the concern.
+The Michigan Department of Environmental Quality has been brought in to the Caseville Water Plant.
+The DEQ wants to determine the best way to address the problem and comply with the water safety standard.
+Hartz indicated that adjustments may be made of the amount of chlorine applied at Caseville’s pumping station to address the drinking water contamination.

 Caseville has not asked residents to seek other water sources but has asked residents with health concerns to consult with their doctor.

 Long-term exposure to high levels of Trihalomethanes can lead to kidney or liver damage and an increased risk for cancer.